-Generic versions of VASCEPA made available in the market, even if based on a MARINE indication, only are often used to fill a prescription for any intended use of the drug.
-If any approved ANDA filers are able to supply the product in significant commercial quantities, generic companies could introduce generic versions of VASCEPA in the market, as did Hikma in November 2020, Dr. Reddy's in June 2021 and Apotex in January 2022, although each on a limited scale to date.
+Generic versions of VASCEPA made available in the market, even if based on a MARINE indication, are often used to fill a prescription for any intended use of the drug.
+If any approved ANDA filers are able to supply the product in significant commercial quantities, generic companies could introduce generic versions of VASCEPA in the market, as did Hikma in November 2020, Dr. Reddy's in June 2021 and Apotex in January 2022.
 Although any such introduction of a generic version of VASCEPA would also be subject to any litigation settlement terms and patent infringement claims (including any new claims and those that may then be subject to an appeal), pursuing such litigation may be prohibitively costly or could put a substantial constraint on our resources.